decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-01-28-early-stopping-lower bounds.md

 3. $ES{-}C{-}C$ : *for $c=2$, must have an execution with at least 2 more rounds.*

-*Proof*: Seeking a contradiction, assume a binary consensus protocol in which all parties stop in one more round in any failure free execution (or for case 2 above, all parties decide in one more round in failure free executions).
+*Proof*: For contradiction, assume a binary consensus protocol where all parties stop in one more round in any failure free execution (or for case 2 above, all parties decide in one more round in failure free executions).

 Let party $i$ be the difference between $C$ and $C'$.
 We will start by proving this lemma with the simplifying assumption that $i$ sends its messages in the same order starting in either configuration $C$ or $C'$ (model $ES{-}C{-}Cfix$).